NautilusTrader

 Account-wide scope

 MarginBalance.instrument_id is None.
 The entry is keyed by its currency (the collateral currency).
-Use this for:
+Use this for cross-margin venues that report a single aggregate per collateral currency.
+A venue may emit one account-wide entry (single-collateral cross margin) or several (one per collateral coin).

 Both scopes coexist on the same MarginAccount in separate internal stores.
 An AccountState event may carry entries in either or both scopes, and MarginAccount.apply() routes each entry to the correct store based on whether instrument_id is set.

 MarginAccount.apply() replaces both stores from the incoming event.
-It does not merge with prior state.
+It does not merge with prior state, and an event carrying neither balances nor margins leaves the prior stores in place.
 Adapters that emit partial snapshots must include every live margin entry on each update or those entries will be dropped until the next full snapshot.
-The balances list is likewise replaced.
+Balances the event carries replace the stored entry for their currency; currencies the event omits are retained.

 Strategy query API